Best Well Pressure Tanks for Private Wells (2026)

 What size pressure tank do I need?

 1-2 people: 20-30 gallons.
 3-4 people: 40-60 gallons.
 5+ people or irrigation: 80+ gallons.
-Bigger tanks reduce pump cycling and extend pump life[5].
+For technical sizing, target at least 1 minute of pump runtime per cycle: a 10 GPM pump needs 10+ gallons of draw-down[5].

 How long do pressure tanks last?